istaves/covid-variant-counter/README.md

    example, `GR220718_Michigan_H08_S92_L001_covar_deconv.tsv`.

 (the `.tsv` input files should have data starting from the third row, with sequences in the first column and counts in the second column).

+## Notes

+* The program will create a file in its directory called `pref.dat`.
+All this does is remember the last dictionary file that was used, so it doesn't need to be chosen every time - so don't worry if it gets deleted.